-The positive economic impact of business to society is more and more devalued by negative environmental, social and governance (ESG) impacts.
-Climate change, biodiversity loss and preventable health costs are some of the most evident societal issues: We need to act now to prevent significant further losses to societal value and start a change that leads to improving it.
+Business’s positive economic impact on society is more and more devalued by negative environmental, social, and governance (ESG) impacts.
+Climate change, biodiversity loss, and preventable health costs are some of the most evident societal issues: We need to act now to prevent significant further losses to societal value and start a change that leads to improving it.

-As a result, stakeholder expectations and public requirements for businesses to become sustainable are increasing.
-These developments can turn into material risks as well as attractive opportunities for companies and investors.
-A sustainability strategy that is disconnected from the overall business strategy lacks the potential to manage risks and seize these opportunities.
-Such a rather PR-like ESG approach will also likely damage your reputation among your most important stakeholders: your employees, clients, and business partners.
-They are the first ones to notice the gap to your business practices.
+As a result, stakeholder expectations and legal requirements for businesses and investors to handle sustainability topics are increasing.
+In turn, this could either lead to material risks or to attractive opportunities for all actors.
+A sustainability strategy which is not aligned with the overall business strategy lacks the potential to manage risks and seize respective opportunities.
+Such a rather disconnected CSR or ESG approach will also risk reputational damage among your most important stakeholders: employees, business partners, and clients.
+They are the first ones to notice inconsistencies between external communication and actual practices.

-In our view, the integration of sustainability / ESG into your strategy should aim at generating net positive impacts, balancing the societal and business cases:
+In our view, the integration of sustainability / ESG into your strategy should aim at generating net positive impacts as much as possible , balancing the societal and business cases:

-- the social development (e.g., through causing preventable health costs/offering training & education)
+- the people (e.g., through causing preventable health costs/offering training & education)

-- the economic value added (e.g. by creating jobs and infrastructure)
+- the economic value added (e.g., by corruption/creating jobs and infrastructure)

-Sustainability integration and stakeholder perception also influence the business case:
+Sustainability integration, market dynamics and stakeholder responses can also influence the business case: